Fiona Kerr

 Fiona Kerr is a specialist in cognitive neuroscience, neurotechnology, psychology and AI who was elected a fellow of the National Academy, the Australian Academy of Technological Sciences and Engineering in 2024 for her recognition of "technology and human centered research, and advisory role on the ethical use of Artificial Intelligence".

 Career

 In 2014, Kerr received a PhD from the University of Adelaide's business school for her thesis, "Creating and leading adaptive organisations: the nature and practice of emergent logic".
-She is an advocate for AI and cryptocurrency.